Czarapata-Hunter/carpe-dnDiem/README.md

 1. Role Creation

-   - /classes
-   - a one time command that populates the server with 14 class-based roles
-   - includes a custom color for each role/class
+   - /classes - a one time command that populates the server with 14 class-based roles including a custom color for each role/class

 1. Dice Rolling